IAMconsortium/nomenclature/doc/source/usage.rst

 **Notes**

 * Every region **must be** defined as part of a hierarchy.
-* When importing the codelist, the hierarchy will be added as attribute, such that it can be retrieved as:
+* When importing a *region* codelist, the hierarchy will be added as attribute, such that it can be retrieved as:

 .. code:: python

    DataStructureDefinition.region["Region Name"]["Hierarchy"] = "<Hierarchy Level>"

-* Other attributes specified in the yaml file can include (for countries) ISO2/3-codes, or the list of countries included in a macro-region (i.e., a continent or large region).
+* Other attributes specified in the yaml file can include (for countries) ISO2/3-codes (https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes), or the list of countries included in a macro-region (i.e., a continent or large region).

 .. _generic: